Pizza Rustica: Italian Easter Pie

 While the pastry is chilling, prepare the filling and then assemble the pie:

-4. On lightly floured surface, roll out both portions of dough.
+- On a lightly floured surface, roll out both portions of dough.

 Storing Rustica

-To store, let the Easter pie cool completely before wrapping tightly in plastic and chilling for up to to 5 days.
+To store, let the Easter pie cool completely before wrapping it tightly in plastic wrap and chilling it for up to 5 days.
 Reheat gently to serve.

 It can also be frozen.
-Let the baked pie cool before wrapping tightly in plastic and store, if possible, in an airtight freezer container for up to a month.
+Let the baked pie cool before wrapping it tightly in a double layer of plastic wrap and aluminum foil and storing it, if possible, in an airtight freezer container for up to a month.
 You can also freeze it in its pan.
 Thaw in the refrigerator overnight before reheating.

 More Recipes You May Also Enjoy